 Of course, part of the Jetsons future is a world that is so complex, people don't actually know how anything works.
 In such a world it's easy to see how people would begin to confuse a dangerous component in a product with the product itself.
 What I mean by this is that we often hear about exploding cars, smartphones, e-cigarettes, and even hoverboards, and conclude that these products are dangerous.

-What we fail to realize is that these products all have a common power source: Lithium ion batteries.
+What we fail to realize is that these products all have a common power source: Lithium-ion batteries.
 If the same part of many different products is what is causing all of these fires, then why does the media report on "new" types of products that are catching fire?
-This bizarre trend is akin to blaming every make and model of car that has a Takata airbag for deaths caused by said airbag.
+This bizarre trend is akin to blaming every make and model of car that has a Takata airbag for deaths caused by the said airbag.

 The most recent example of this holistic approach to faulty-products reporting is a pair of wireless headphones that caught fire on a woman's head during an international flight from Beijing to Melbourne.